Trinity Development & Alumni Governance

 Trinity Foundation Trustees

 Trustees retain ultimate responsibility for the strategic development of the organisation in close liaison with Trinity College Dublin’s Provost, Board, and Executive Officers.
 The Code of Practice for Trustees may be read here.
-Trustees are Tim Cody, Marie Collins, Eddie Clarke, David O’Donnell, Declan Sheehan.
+Trustees are Tim Cody, Marie Collins (Chair), Eddie Clarke, and David O’Donnell.

 Trinity Foundation Audit & Risk Committee